Pros and Cons of Buying a House

 Pros and Cons of Owning a House

-Before you make the major financial investment of buying a house, make sure you’re the type of person that is right for ownership.
+Before you make the major financial investment of buying a house, make sure you’re the type of person who is right for ownership.
 Are you someone who likes to take care of the yard and can provide some do-it-yourself maintenance?
 Do you relish the idea of re-shaping a house to your idea of an ideal home?

-Or are you someone who likes the idea of someone else (a landlord) paying for any upgrades and being responsible for any major expenses, such as paying for a new roof, upgrading the plumbing and putting in new floors?
+Or are you someone who likes the idea of someone else (a landlord) paying for any upgrades and being responsible for any major expenses, such as paying for a new roof, upgrading the plumbing, and putting in new floors?

 Pros & Cons of Owning a House